visionmobile/bloody-simple-sqs/API.md

 ##### Returns

-A Promise resolving to an object with the following properties.
+A promise resolving to an object with the following properties.

 * `id` _(string)_ the id of the message in Amazon SQS
 * `body`_(boolean, string, number, object, null)_ the message payload